fredgibbs/fredgibbs.github.io/courses/idea-of-nature/index.md

 ## Logistics
 - HIST 300-005
-- 3 Credit Hours (2 2.5 hour meetings on Mon and Wed for 8 weeks, starting after Fall Break)
+- 3 Credit Hours (2.5-hour meetings on Mon and Wed for 8 weeks, starting after Fall Break)
-- MW 3:00 -- 5:30 (probably closer to 5 most days)
+- MW 3:00 -- 5:30 (usually we'll get out early)
 - Fred Gibbs \([fwgibbs@unm.edu](mailto:fwgibbs@unm.edu)\) @ 1077 Mesa Vista Hall
 - Student Hours: Wednesday 1:45--2:45 and by appointment.

 ## Course Description
 Nature is often understood as space outside of human influence.
 Yet while there might be objective laws of nature that we can discover, the very idea of nature itself is a fascinating window onto cultural values.
 This course explores the idea of nature in America.
-We examine spiritual, romantic, industrial, recreational, philosophical, and environmental views of nature and how these have played off each other over the last 400+ years.
+We examine spiritual, romantic, industrial, recreational, philosophical, and environmental views of nature (among others) and how these have played off each other over the last 400+ years.

 ## Student Learning Outcomes
+- Summarize key points from different kinds of readings about nature
-- Describe how the attitudes towards nature have shifted over time.
+- Describe how American attitudes towards nature have shifted over time and what precipated those changes.
+- Analyze how different conceptions of nature are at work in different kinds of writing about the natural world.
 - Articulate how landscapes of all kinds mediates our relationship to the past, present, and future.
-- Explain how landscape can influence constructions of identities at personal, regional, and national levels.

 ## Readings & Assignments
-Note at the top of the page, the link to the SCHEDULE page of the syllabus!
+Note at the top of this page, there is a link to our [SCHEDULE page](schedule)!
+All the readings and assignments are listed there.
+This page is dedicated to course logistics.
+We are not using Canvas for anything!

 Please note that the schedule is a living document and changes depending on what's going on in the course.
-If you print it out (please avoid if possible), you'll need to keep your paper version up to date with the online version.
-If you keep a browser tab open all semester, make sure you refresh it when you go to look up the next assignment.
+If you print it out (please avoid if possible to avoid the irony of killing trees in a class about nature), you'll need to keep your paper version up to date with the online version.
+If you keep a browser tab open all semester, make sure you refresh it whenever you go to look something up.

-To access all other articles and book chapters on the syllabus, we use a tool called Zotero to manage and provide access to articles and chapter scans.
-All readings that aren't already online (and some that are) will be available through the class Zotero library.
+To access all articles and book chapters on the syllabus, we use a tool called Zotero to manage and provide access to articles and chapter scans. **All readings that aren't already online (and some that are) will be available through the class Zotero library.**

 ## Connecting to Zotero